 A Blue chip company is a type of public company that is very well-recognized, big, and has a history of robust financial performance.
 We also call them blue-chip stock.
 They are known to survive tough market conditions and usually give above-average market returns in the long run.

 Another characteristic of blue-chip stocks is that they are expensive as they usually are the market leader in their respective industry.
 The blue-chip stocks are the 100 biggest companies on a stock exchange.
 A few examples of blue-chip stocks are Apple, Disney, Intel, and more.

 Blue Chip Index is the parameter available at all major stock exchanges, through which the performance of blue-chip companies could be tracked.
 The performance of such indexes also serves as a performance indicator of an industry or the economy.

 Characteristics of A Blue Chip Company

-All popular market indexes, such as the Nasdaq-100, the Dow Jones Industrial Average and more, have blue-chip stocks as their main component.
+All popular market indexes, such as the Nasdaq-100, the Dow Jones Industrial Average, and more, have blue-chip stocks as their main component.
 However, how big a company needs to be before it gets a tag of a blue-chip company is a matter of debate.
 However, a general benchmark is a market capitalization of $5 billion or more.

 Oliver Gingold coined the term blue chip in 1923.
 Gingold, who was working for Dow Jones, noticed one day that many stocks were trading at $200 or more.
 He wrote an article on them using the term blue chip.
 Then the term was born and got famous.
-Initially, the name used to denote highly-priced stocks but now used when referring to high-quality stocks.
+Initially, the name was used to denote highly-priced stocks but is now used when referring to high-quality stocks.